alestic/ec2-consistent-snapshot/README.md

         ]
     }

+If you get an "unauthorized" error when using the `--use-iam-role` option, you can use the `--debug` option to confirm whether it was the `DescribeInstances` or `CreateSnapshot` API call that failed.

 You might also use IAM policies to allow automating deleting old snapshots through another tool.
 Using a separate policy is recommended for that.
 By putting the "delete" permission in the same policy, you would be allowing